GIScience/gis-training-resource-center/content/Modul_8/en_qgis_modul_8_ex1.md

 ---
 ```

 7. Choose "Singleband pseudocolour" and selct a colour palette you like just like with the visualization of vectorlayers.
-Below the classification window you can choose from three classification modes ("Continous", "Equal Interval" and "Quantile") (**Wiki article**) for the visual classification of the raster.
+Below the classification window you can choose from three classification modes ("Continous", "Equal Interval" and "Quantile") for the visual classification of the raster.
 Which one seems to suit the diplay of elevation the best?

 8. Finally you can choose between the interpolation methods "Linear" (smooth display) and "Discrete" (display in distinct classes).
 Choose one of them.
 If you choose "Discrete" you can alter the number of visual breaks in your data display by changing the number of classes in the "Classes" menu.